 Caution is advised when housing them in a reef environment as this species will nibble at LPS corals, and clam mantles.
 A Fish Only With Live Rock (FOWLR) tank with plenty of open space for swimming and caves for shelter may be more suitable.

 Tank water needs to be of the highest quality when housing Blue Girdled Angelfish.
-In a FOWLR tank preform water changes of 30% per month or 15% per fortnight.
-In a tank with corals 20% per month or 10% per fortnight is recommended.
+In a FOWLR tank perform water changes of 30% per month or 15% per fortnight.
+In a tank with corals, 20% per month or 10% per fortnight is recommended.

 Suitable Tank Buddies

 Issues can arise if housed with other Angels or placed in a reef environment with LPS corals or Sea Fans.

 This is a semi-aggressive species, and while it is shy when introduced, it can show aggression once it feels established in the tank.
 This aggression is usually directed towards similar-sized fish introduced after it and other Angels.